Archery: Modern form

 The archer then raises the bow and draws the string, with varying alignments for vertical versus slightly canted bow positions.
 This is often one fluid motion for shooters of recurves and longbows, which tend to vary from archer to archer.
 Compound shooters often experience a slight jerk during the drawback, at around the last 4 cm, where the draw weight is at its maximum—before relaxing into a comfortable stable full draw position.
 The archer draws the string hand towards the face, where it should rest lightly at a fixed anchor point.
 This point is consistent from shot to shot, and is usually at the corner of the mouth, on the chin, to the cheek, or to the ear, depending on preferred shooting style.
 The archer holds the bow arm outwards, toward the target.
 The elbow of this arm should be rotated so that the inner elbow is perpendicular to the ground, though archers with hyper extendable elbows tend to angle the inner elbow toward the ground, as exemplified by the Korean archer Jang Yong-Ho.
 This keeps the forearm out of the way of the bowstring.

 In modern form, the archer stands erect, forming a "T".
 The archer's lower trapezius muscles are used to pull the arrow to the anchor point.
 Some modern recurve bows are equipped with a mechanical device, called a clicker, which produces a clicking sound when the archer reaches the correct draw length.
 Traditional English Longbow shooters step "into the bow", exerting force with both the bow arm and the string hand arm simultaneously, especially when using bows having draw weights from 45 kg to over 80 kg.
 Heavily stacked traditional bows (recurves, long bows, and the like) are released immediately upon reaching full draw at maximum weight, whereas compound bows reach their maximum weight around the last 4 cm, dropping holding weight significantly at full draw.
 Compound bows are often held at full draw for a short time to achieve maximum accuracy.

 The arrow is typically released by relaxing the fingers of the drawing hand (see bow draw), or triggering the mechanical release aid.
 Usually the release aims to keep the drawing arm rigid, the bow hand relaxed, and the arrow is moved back using the back muscles, as opposed to using just arm motions.
 An archer should also pay attention to the recoil or follow through of his or her body, as it may indicate problems with form (technique) that affect accuracy.

+Most modern day archers use an eleven step shooting process called the NTS (National Training System).
+These steps are; stance, knock, hook and grip, set, set-up, draw to load, anchor, aim, shot setup, release, follow through.